 Bullfights as we know them began as a result of a Moorish tradition in the AD 700s (which was carried over from the Visigoths they conquered), in which men on horseback killed bulls for a feasting ritual.
 They were aided by men on foot with bright clothes, who eventually morphed into matadors.

 But bullfighting is all about the spectacle.
-And it’s not really a fight at all, since the bull is outnumbered, the men all have swords, and the bull is forced into a battle it generally wants no part of.
+And let’s be honest: It’s not really a fight at all, since the bull is outnumbered, the men all have swords, and the bleeding bull is forced into a battle it generally wants no part of.

 2. Bear Baiting & Cockfighting

-If you think bullfighting is bad, wait until you hear about rural Pakistan’s popular sport known as bear-baiting.
+If you think bullfighting is bad, wait until you hear about rural Pakistan’s most popular sport, known as bear-baiting.
 Long snubbed by animal rights activists as barbaric, this inhumane bloodsport finds bears battling against trained fighting dogs for human entertainment.

 With no real weapons left at their disposal, the bear is put into a ring with a pack of dogs trained to attack it mercilessly as the cheering crowd eggs them on.
 The bear’s suffering is intense, and most die from their injuries before they reach the age of eight.